theonetrade/backtest-kit/docs/classes/PersistIntervalUtils.md

 listIntervalData(bucket: string): AsyncGenerator<string>;
 ```

-Async generator yielding all non-removed entity keys for a given bucket.
+Iterates all non-removed markers for the given bucket.
-Used by `IntervalFileInstance.clear()` to iterate and soft-delete all entries.
+Lazily initializes the bucket instance on first access.

 ### clear